Accelerated Experiential-Dynamic Therapy

 AEDP

 Accelerated Experiential-Dynamic Psychotherapy is a unique form of therapy that helps individuals cope with mood-based, adjustment, personal, and psychological issues.
-More specifically, these therapists use a wide range of “healing” approaches, methods, tools, and techniques to help individuals conquer any issues they are having.
+AEDP therapists use a wide range of “healing” approaches, methods, tools, and techniques to help individuals conquer any issues they are having.
+The ultimate goal of AEDP is to improve an individual’s behavior by exploring the way he/she “processes” personal, work, life, and relationship experiences, along with how challenging and “difficult” emotions impact his/her thought processes and behaviors.

-Well, In 2004, Dr. Diana Fosha originally formed the AEDP Institute in New York.
+In 2004, Dr. Diana Fosha originally formed the AEDP Institute in New York.
 As of today, AEDP Satellite Institutes can be found throughout the world – in the United States, Canada, France, Brazil, Sweden, Italy, China, Israel, and even in Japan.
 AEDP Institutes use a variety of therapeutic strategies, approaches, techniques, and methods, such as Affective Neuroscience, Attachment Theory, and Body-Focus Therapy to treat individuals, who struggle with a variety of personal, relationship, work-related, and psychological issues.

 AEDP therapists recognize the importance of attaching emotional experiences to personal paths of discovery – with the primary goal of helping others better understand themselves, and develop greater confidence in their futures.

-What Issues Do AEDP Therapists Typically Treat?
+What Issues Do AEDP Therapists Treat?

-AEDP therapists typically treat a myriad of psychological, mood, relationship, job-related, family, and personal issues.
+AEDP therapists treat a myriad of psychological, mood, relationship, job-related, family, and personal issues.
+Listed below are some of the issues AEDP therapists treat:

 • Feelings of Shame, Embarrassment & Guilt